execution-flows/fy/documentation_site/docs/reference/Property/property_in_flow.md

 # Property in Flow

-In the _fy_ syntax, a _property_ is a variable or attribute associated with a flow (similar to a class in Python) that stores data.
+In the _fy_ syntax, a _property_ is a variable or attribute associated with a flow (similar to a class attributes in Python) that stores data.
 Properties can be defined in different ways, depending on how the data is intended to be used or modified.
 For instance, a property can be defined using a constant, which means the value assigned to this property remains fixed throughout the flow's lifecycle.

 ## Syntax